+Check out this post for 35 opinion writing prompt ideas.
 There are also dozens of tiered opinion writing prompts in our No Prep Monthly Writing Pages.
 Each prompt has three levels of support that you can give to your students based on their mastery level.
 There’s a great preview of this resource in the video below.

 Showcase Writing Samples

 Now that your students are writing whole pieces it’s important to provide students with what different levels of mastery look like.
 Examples of complete writing help your students visualize what expectations are can help encourage your students to keep working and growing!